Estimated reading time: 6 minutes

-In the church, change can be a difficult thing to sell.
+Change in the church can be a difficult thing to sell.

-Members get comfortable, employees settle into routine and leadership often settles for the status quo.
+Members get comfortable, employees settle into a routine, and leadership often settles for the status quo.

 Either can have the same results for those who are impacted by the change – depending on how the need for change is communicated.

-For instance, if an employee’s job responsibilities need to be modified, it is important to think about how the decision to make that change will impact the employee.
+For instance, if an employee’s job responsibilities need to be modified, it is essential to consider how the decision to make that change will impact the employee.